The Atheist Bible, CC-BY Fabian M. Suchanek

 A common argument in the West goes that religion has made extraordinary contributions to culture: A large part of our art is religiously inspired.
 Much of our finest music was composed by deeply religious people.
 Churches, temples, and mosques belong to the most impressive architectural achievements of humanity.
 Most notably, some cathedrals took generations to build.
 They could never have been completed if people had not believed in something that transcends their own life span.

 Religion has inspired not just architecture, music, poetry, books, and paintings, but also philosophy, the laws, individual rights, and our social order in general.
-The very structure of our societies is based on religious values.

 A Humanist perspective

-In the “Cusco School” in Peru, Indigenous artists were forced to copy postcards with Christian motives (bottom right).Picture taken in the Museo Pedro de Osma in Lima/Peru
+In the “Cusco School” in Peru, Indigenous artists were forced to copy postcards with Christian motives (bottom right).Picture taken in the Museo Pedro de Osma in Lima, Peru

 Roy Sablosky